Local Expert - History

 Visit Jacksonville Beach and the The American Red Cross Volunteer Life Saving Corps.
 It is the oldest, still-operating of its kind in the country.
 The unique structure is in the heart of Jacksonville Beach, surrounded by lunch hotspots, oceanfront bars and shops.

 Join General Andrew Jackson as you walk to the top and to the bottom of the city with Adlib Tours, “Top to Bottom Tour”, a unique and exciting history tour of Jacksonville’s core.
 Tours available by reservation only.
-Hear stories of the Great Fire of 1901 and visit Hemming Plaza to see the Confederate Statue, one of only a few structures that survived the fire.
+Hear stories of the Great Fire of 1901 and visit Hemming Plaza to take a step back in time.

 Grab a margarita or some tasty Southwest food at Mossfire Grill in historic Riverside.
 The restaurant's name is cleverly inspired by the Great Fire of 1901.
 In the early years of the 20th century, Jacksonville earned the title of “Winter Film Capital of the World.” which attracted more than 30 movie studios.
 Today, in historic Old Arlington, you can find the home of Norman Studios, the only known remaining silent film studio complex in Jacksonville.
 The studio is being transformed into the Jacksonville Silent Film Museum.

 On May 1, 1562 Captain Jean Ribault first sailed into the St. Johns River here in present day Jacksonville and claimed the land for France.
 Each May we celebrate our French Heritage with our annual French Week.
 Jacksonville is the birthplace for Southern Rock, a genre with roots of blues, jazz, soul, R&B and rock and roll.
 Explore more ideas from the experts, look for our History blogger, Gary Sass.